 The OPPO Future Technology Conference will be held in Shenzhen from the 14th to the 15th of this month.
 The conference’s major theme is “Perfect Forward.”

-At the conference, OPPO will unveil its flagship new goods as well as a variety of new innovations.
+At the conference, OPPO will unveil its flagship new goods and various new innovations.

-In the official OPPO announcement, one of the conference’s biggest stories should be the self-developed chip.
+In the official OPPO announcement, the self-developed chip should be one of the conference’s biggest stories.

 Major domestic manufacturers are currently pursuing opportunities in the chip business.
 In addition to Huawei’s HiSilicon, which has been around the longest and is the most mature, Xiaomi and Vivo have released two self-developed chips, the surging S1 and V1, respectively.